 Who to Network With

-USC has a number of diverse and valuable people and resources to help you better understand and connect with careers of interest, including:
+USC has a valuable network of diverse individuals available to help you connect with careers of interest to you, including:

 Build and maintain relationships with your instructors while in school.
-Faculty members are often consultants to organizations and professionals within their respective industry/discipline, as well as connected to alumni who had them as instructors in the past.
+Faculty members are often consultants to organizations and professionals within their respective industry/discipline, as well as connected to their former students.

-Many of the USC staff members that you interact with daily have built relationships with and seen firsthand the various directions students go in their careers.
-Like with faculty, you should work on building and maintaining relationships with staff while at school.
+Many USC staff members that you interact with have built relationships in their field and see firsthand the various directions students go in their careers.

-This is our online directory of over 1000 alumni who volunteer as information providers to fellow Trojans to assist with career advice and informational interviews.
+This is our online directory of over 6000 alumni who volunteer as information providers to fellow Trojans to assist with career advice, and informational interviews.